-Engagement Level Quality Control
+Engagement Level Quality Management

-24. The engagement partner shall possess competence in assurance skills and techniques, and competence in financial reporting, appropriate to the engagement circumstances.
+24. The engagement partner shall have competence in assurance skills and techniques and in financial reporting, and capabilities, including having sufficient time, appropriate to the engagement circumstances.
 (Ref: Para.
 A26)

-- 25. The engagement partner shall take responsibility for: (Ref: Para.
-A27-A30) - (a) The overall quality of each review engagement to which that partner is assigned; - (b) The direction, supervision, planning and performance of the review engagement in compliance with professional standards and applicable legal and regulatory requirements; (Ref: Para.
-A31) - (c) The practitioner's report being appropriate in the circumstances; and - (d) The engagement being performed in accordance with the firm's quality control policies, including the following: - (i) Being satisfied that appropriate procedures regarding the acceptance and continuance of client relationships and engagements have been followed, and that conclusions reached are appropriate, including considering whether there is information that would lead the engagement partner to conclude that management lacks integrity; (Ref: Para.
-A32-A33) - (ii) Being satisfied that the engagement team collectively has the appropriate competence and capabilities, including assurance skills and techniques and expertise in financial reporting, to: - a.
+- 25. The engagement partner shall take overall responsibility for: (Ref: Para.
+A27-A30) - (a) Managing and achieving quality on each review engagement to which that partner is assigned and being sufficiently and appropriately involved throughout the engagement; - (b) The direction, supervision, planning and performance of the review engagement in compliance with professional standards and applicable legal and regulatory requirements; (Ref: Para.
+A31) - (c) The practitioner's report being appropriate in the circumstances; and - (d) The engagement being performed in accordance with the firm's quality management policies or procedures, including: - (i) Being satisfied that the firm's policies or procedures for the acceptance and continuance of client relationships and review engagements have been followed, and that conclusions reached are appropriate, including considering whether there is information that would lead the engagement partner to conclude that management lacks integrity; (Ref: Para.
+A32-A33) - (ii) Determining that sufficient and appropriate resources to perform the engagement are assigned or made available to the engagement team in a timely manner, taking into account the nature and circumstances of the engagement, the firm's policies or procedures, and any changes that may arise during the engagement. - (iii) Being satisfied that the engagement team collectively has the appropriate competence and capabilities, including having sufficient time, as well as assurance skills and techniques and expertise in financial reporting, to: - a.
 Perform the review engagement in accordance with professional standards and applicable legal and regulatory requirements; and - b.
-Enable a report that is appropriate in the circumstances to be issued; and - (iii) Taking responsibility for appropriate engagement documentation being maintained.
+Enable a report that is appropriate in the circumstances to be issued; - (iv) Taking responsibility for appropriate engagement documentation being maintained; and - (v) When an engagement quality review is required in accordance with HKSQM 1 or the firm's policies or procedures, not dating the report until the completion of the engagement quality review.6